 Elwood is arguably one of the best beaches in Melbourne, Victoria.
 Elwood is a popular spot for families as it offers clean, clear water.
 It’s also one of the best beaches in Victoria for activities.

-Try windsurfing or explore the area with cycling or walking.
-Elwood earns its title as one of the best beaches in Australia thanks to the community Beach Patrol who look after the beach with regular clean-ups.
+Try windsurfing or explore the area by cycling or walking.
+Elwood earns its title as one of the best beaches in Australia thanks to the community Beach Patrol, who look after the beach with regular clean-ups.

 Squeaky Beach, Wilsons Promontory National Park, Victoria

-Squeaky Beach, if not one of the best beaches in Victoria it’s definitely the most unique!
-Photo by 3B’s via Flickr CC
+Squeaky Beach, if not one of the best beaches in Victoria, it’s definitely the most unique!
+Photo Credit: Visit Victoria

 Cottesloe Beach, Perth